-If the instructor does not choose to deal with the student directly, or if the student does not accept the allegation of academic misconduct, the Incident Report can still be filed with the Center for Student Conduct.
+If the instructor does not choose to address the incident with the student directly, or if the student does not accept the allegation of academic misconduct, the Incident Report can still be filed with the Center for Student Conduct.
 The Center for Student Conduct may then carry out an investigation and speak with the student.